The concept of ‘proportion and scale’ in the garden can be tricky to get right, but when you do, you just know it.

-The solution was an arbor substantial enough (ie: in proportion and in scale) to link the house with the garden.
+The solution was to add an arbor substantial enough to link together the house with the garden.

-And, specifically, to visually shrink down the size of the fountain so it no longer stood out like a sore thumb.
+The arbor visually shrunk down the size of the fountain so it no longer stood out like a sore thumb.

 We were fortunate to find a talented welder who made the pergola’s frame.